 Satellite observations are the most effective method to observe clouds on a large scale and to estimate their impact on the earth's climate.
-Therefore longterm satellite observations are necessary to enable the retrieval of variations in cloud optical properties.
+Therefore long term satellite observations are necessary to enable the retrieval of variations in cloud optical properties.
 For example, the International Satellite Cloud Climatology Project (ISCCP) collects and analyses satellite radiance measurements to infer the global distribution of cloud radiative properties and their diurnal and seasonal variations (Rossow, 1989).

 The cloud optical thickness can be determined directly from reflectance data, if the particle size is known.
-Rossow and Lacis (1988) assumed for ISCCP analysis, that all clouds can be interpreted as having an effective radius of $re=10\mu$ m.
+Rossow and Lacis (1988) assumed for ISCCP analysis, that all clouds can be interpreted as having an effective radius of r_e =10μm.
 A more accurate estimation of optical thickness can be made if the particle size and phase are included in the algorithm development.
 Twomey and Seton (1980) described in a theoretical study the potential of simultaneous measurements of the optical thickness and mean radius if using near infrared radiances.
-Nakajima and King (1990) showed that measurements of reflectances at 0.75μ m and 2.16μ m can be used to estimate for optical thickness and effective radius.
-As there is no infrared channel for the MERIS instrument the radiance at O=753.75nm (channel 10) with a spectral width of 7.5nm is related to the optical thickness and cloud albedo by considering the observation geometry.
+Nakajima and King (1990) showed that measurements of reflectance at 0.75μm and 2.16μm can be used to solve for optical thickness and effective radius.
+As there is no infrared channel for the MERIS instrument the radiance at λ =753.75nm (channel 10) with a spectral width of 7.5nm is related to the optical thickness and cloud albedo by considering the observation geometry.
 The measurements in this channel are free of a considerable influence of atmospheric absorption due to gases or liquid water.

 This document provides a description of the MERIS algorithms for the retrieval of cloud optical thickness and cloud albedo.
-The principle approach is the use of a large dataset of radiative transfer simulations covering the whole range of possible observation conditions (viewing- and sun zenith angles) as well as radiative and geometric properties of clouds and aerosols.
+The principle approach is the use of a large dataset of radiative transfer simulations covering the whole range of possible observation conditions (viewing- and sun zenith angles) and radiative and geometric properties of clouds and aerosols.
 A polynomial regression has been used for the inversion of the dataset in order to derive the desired cloud parameter from MERIS radiance measurements.